-- A comprehensive financial model based on quantitative analysis of historical financial performance, projections and pro forma adjustments to determine a range of estimated internal rates of return. - · An initial call or meeting with the management team, owner, private equity sponsor or other deal partner. - A brief industry and market analysis, leveraging direct industry expertise from other investment professionals of our investment advisor. - Preliminary qualitative analysis of the management team's competencies and backgrounds. - · Potential investment structures and pricing terms.
+- A comprehensive financial model based on quantitative analysis of historical financial performance, projections and pro forma adjustments to determine a range of estimated internal rates of return. - An initial call or meeting with the management team, owner, private equity sponsor or other deal partner. - · A brief industry and market analysis, leveraging direct industry expertise from other investment professionals of our investment advisor. - Preliminary qualitative analysis of the management team's competencies and backgrounds. - Potential investment structures and pricing terms.

 Upon successful completion of the screening process, the deal team prepares a screening memorandum and makes a recommendation to the investment committee.
-At this time, the investment committee will also consider whether the investment would be made by us or through one of our SBIC subsidiaries.
-If the investment committee supports the deal team's recommendation, the deal team issues a non-binding term sheet to the company.
-Such a term sheet will typically include the key economic terms based on our analysis conducted during the screening process as well as a proposed timeline.
-Upon agreement on a term sheet with the company, our investment advisor will begin a formal diligence and underwriting process.
+At this time, the investment committees will also consider whether the investment would be made by us or through the Funds.
+If the investment committees support the deal team's recommendation, the deal team issues a non-binding term sheet to the potential portfolio company.
+Such a term sheet will typically include the key economic terms based on our analysis conducted during the screening process.
+Upon agreement on a term sheet with the potential portfolio company, our investment advisor will begin a formal diligence and underwriting process.